fusioncharts/dev_centre_docs/chart-configurations/canvas.md

 * Specify the hex code of the canvas background color using the `showCanvasBorder` attribute.

-* Set the transparency of the canvas background using the `canvasBgAlpha` atteibute.
+* Set the transparency of the canvas background using the `canvasBgAlpha` attribute.

 Refer to the code below: